-On Monday, February 18, 2019 a group of individuals from the Young Professionals program coordinated by the Manitowoc County Chamber of Commerce met at the Silver Lake College of the Holy Family main campus to hear more about leadership, specifically related to the Millennial generation.
+Earlier this year, a group of individuals from the Young Professionals program coordinated by the Manitowoc County Chamber of Commerce met at Silver Lake College of the Holy Family to hear more about leadership, specifically related to the millennial generation.

 The discussion was facilitated by Jim Begotka, Ed.D, assistant professor and program director for the Master of Science in Leadership and Organizational Development offered by Silver Lake College of the Holy Family.